FilipFilchev/LoginForm/README.md

 5. **Deploy to Firebase**:
    ```
-   firebase deploy
+   firebase deploy --only hosting
    ```

-That's it!
-Your Django application with user authentication should now be live on Firebase Hosting.
+And there you have it!
+Your Django app should now be hosted on Firebase using Google Cloud Run.
+Remember, Firebase billing and Google Cloud Platform billing are separate, so keep an eye on your usage to avoid unexpected charges.